-Escape to Virginia wine country at The Inn at Meander Plantation.
-Just minutes from James Madison’s Montpelier, and centrally located between Washington DC, Fredericksburg, VA, and Charlottesville, VA, our luxury inn is a historic destination away from hectic city life.
+Escape to Virginia wine country at The Inn and Tavern at Meander.
+Just minutes from James Madison’s Montpelier, and centrally located between Washington DC, Fredericksburg, VA, and Charlottesville, VA, our country inn is a historic destination away from hectic city life.
 Rest, unwind and enjoy the pleasures of a simpler pace.

 We invite you to completely relax.
 Stroll through formal boxwood gardens or wander woods and fields where wildlife abounds.
 Watch bluebirds flitter from fence to fence or hummingbirds hover around the back porch gardens.
 Admire horses grazing on the knoll.
 Cool off with summertime wading in the Robinson River.
 Bicycle down surrounding country lanes.

 Stake your claim on the ever-popular red Adirondack chairs that face spectacular views of the Blue Ridge Mountains.
 Comfortable chairs and rockers line both levels of the expansive back porches, providing peaceful respites for sipping afternoon tea, reading a novel or watching breathtaking mountain sunsets.